17 Incredible Ways to Use Herringbone Tiles

 The sophisticated look is versatile and can be used on your floors in any room, as a kitchen backsplash or even to create a one-of-a-kind feature wall in your home.

-Here are 17 ways to use this timeless tile pattern!
+Here are 17 ways to use the timeless Herringbone tile pattern!

 This is the first step when working with this pattern.